BBVA/sessionclassification/README.md

 </div>

 In this way, it is achieved that the algorithm can identify whether a TCP or UDP session is encrypted or not.
-In the training phase the packages are used, since the characterization is much more refined than when the training is done per session.
+In the training stage the characterization will be done by packets, since the it is much more refined than when the training is made per session.

-Although it is true that the variables that measure uniformity are good variables, others that understand the behavior in the probability distribution must be included.
-For example, an unencrypted payload should have a majority of printable ASCII carateceres, although there is a distortion by the protocol headers of the application layer.
+Although it is true that the variables that measure uniformity are good variables, other variables must be included to understand the form of the real probability distribution.
+For example, an unencrypted payload should have a majority of printable ASCII characters, even if the distortion caused by the protocol headers of the application layer uses non printable characters.

-# Training phase
+# Training stage
 ## Training data

-The training data is made up of a traffic sample of BBVA Central Services buildings.
-These are in the form of a PCAP file, which occupies more than 4 GB.
+The training data is created using a traffic sample of BBVA Central Services buildings.
+These are in the form of a PCAP file, which is more than 4 GB.
-### Description
+### Descriptionn

-In this phase, they use packages that use different protocols.
+In this stage, there are packets that use different protocols.
 To filter them, Wireshark filters are used (also applicable to TShark).
-All the packages used in the training have been analyzed thoroughly before.
-Including a false label in this phase will lead to bad results.
+All the packets used in the training have been analyzed thoroughly before.
+Including a false label in this stage will lead to bad results.
 It is not necessary to use too many examples, since Naive Bayes trains well with few data.
 The protocols used for training are the following:

 - **TELNET**: not encrypted
 - **SMB**: encrypted